Service + Area

 How does Tri-Peak plan shop buildings work in Carthage?

-Shop Buildings in Carthage is planned as part of a Neosho-centered ring-1 dispatch model.
+Shop Buildings in Carthage is planned as part of a Neosho-centered dispatch model.
 Tri-Peak prioritizes the first downstream dependency that can stop progress, then sequences crew timing, deliveries, and local field coordination around that milestone.

 Does Carthage change scheduling compared with other Southwest Missouri markets?

-Carthage scheduling is coordinated around County travel and site conditions, including industrial scheduling and operating-site coordination, retrofit tie-ins around active operations, and restricted-access windows near operating work areas.
+Carthage scheduling is coordinated around Jasper County travel and site conditions, including industrial scheduling and operating-site coordination, retrofit tie-ins around active operations, and restricted-access windows near operating work areas.
 That means local work windows, access, and staging decisions are reviewed before release so schedule assumptions stay practical.

 What nearby areas are usually coordinated with Carthage shop buildings scopes?